 |Chapter 5: Industries|

 |Chapter 6: Human Resources|

-Chapter 1: Resources – Class – 8 – Notes
+Chapter 1: Resources – Class – 8 – Overview

-CBSE Class 8 Geography is discussed proficiently in Resources and Development textbook.
-The highlights of the book include topics such as Resources, Mineral and Power Resource, Industries, Human Resources and more, covered across 6 Chapters.
+CBSE Class 8 Geography, Resources and Development textbook, provides a comprehensive understanding of the various resources available to us and how they are developed and utilized.
+The book covers six chapters, including topics such as Resources, Mineral and Power Resource, Industries, Human Resources, and more.

-Chapter 2: Land, Soil, Water, Natural Vegetation and Wildlife Resources – Class – 8 – Notes
+Chapter 2: Land, Soil, Water, Natural Vegetation and Wildlife Resources – Class – 8 – Overview

-Chapter 3: Mineral and Power Resources – Class – 8 – Notes
+Chapter 3: Mineral and Power Resources – Class – 8 – Overview

-The word agriculture is derived from the Latin words “ager” or “agree” meaning soil and culture meaning, cultivation.
-Agriculture is a primary activity that includes growing crops, fruits, vegetables, flowers and rearing livestock.
-In the world, 50% of persons are engaged in agricultural activity.
-Two-thirds of India’s population is still dependent on agriculture.
+Agriculture, derived from the Latin words “ager” or “agree” meaning soil, and “culture” meaning cultivation, is a primary activity that involves growing crops, fruits, vegetables, flowers, and rearing livestock.
+It is a vital sector of the economy, and around 50% of the world’s population is engaged in it.
+In India, two-thirds of the population are still dependent on agriculture.

-The Government of India has a Ministry of Human Resource Development.
-The Ministry was created in 1985 to improve people’s skills.
-This just shows how important people are as a resource for the country.
-Human resources, like other resourcees, are not equally distributed over the world.
-They differ on a range of levels, such as their educational levels, age and sex.
-Their numbers and characteristics also keep changing.
+The Indian Government established the Ministry of Human Resource Development in 1985 to enhance people’s skills, demonstrating the significance of human resources for the country.
+Human resources, like other resources, are not evenly distributed worldwide and vary in characteristics such as educational levels, age, and sex.
+Their numbers and characteristics also undergo changes.